How are Ewing tumors staged?

-*All Ewing tumors are classified as G4 (high grade), so they cannot be stage I bone cancers.
+*All Ewing tumors are classified as G4 (high grade), so they are never stage I bone cancers.

 Localized vs. metastatic stages

-In practice, doctors rely on a simpler system for staging Ewing tumors to determine how best to treat them.
+In practice, doctors use a simpler system for staging Ewing tumors to determine how best to treat them.
 In this system, the cancers are classified as either localized or metastatic.

 Localized Ewing tumors